kennethreitz-archive/python-versions/README.rst

 Python Versions
 ===============

 This is a set of scripts that creates stable builds of many Pythons.
 Targeting Heroku only, for now.

+**Note**: This code is now deprecated in favor of `bob-builder <http://bob-builder.readthedocs.org/en/latest/>`_ and the `Python Buildpack Build Scripts <https://github.com/heroku/heroku-buildpack-python/tree/master/builds>`_.

 Versions
 --------